 - Bone scans and MRI: these have also been used in diagnosis.

 There is no one treatment with very strong evidence of efficacy; however, there are several treatment options with moderate levels of evidence, including stretching, orthotics, shock-wave therapy and injections.
-Treatments should be offered in sequence, depending on the individual patient's circumstances and likelihood of response.
+Plantar fasciitis treatments should be offered in sequence, depending on the individual patient's circumstances and likelihood of response.

 - Resting of the foot as much as possible.